andika-ai/andika/README.md

 <a href="https://www.flaticon.com/free-icons/portal" title="portal icons">Portal icons created by Freepik - Flaticon</a>
 <a href="https://www.flaticon.com/free-icons/search" title="search icons">Search icons created by Freepik - Flaticon</a>
 <a href="https://www.flaticon.com/free-icons/marketing" title="marketing icons">Marketing icons created by Freepik - Flaticon</a>

+# Target
+Based on my research, the following professionals in Kenya could potentially benefit from an AI writing tool:

+Content creators: Including bloggers, journalists, and copywriters who need to produce high-quality content quickly and efficiently.

+Marketing professionals: Including social media managers, email marketers, and content marketers who need to create engaging marketing materials on a regular basis.

+Software developers: Including web developers, mobile developers, and software engineers who need to generate code documentation, bug reports, and release notes.

+Business owners: Including entrepreneurs and small business owners who need to create professional business documents such as reports, proposals, and contracts.

+Legal professionals: Including lawyers, paralegals, and legal secretaries who need to generate legal documents and contracts.

+Educators: Including teachers, lecturers, and trainers who need to create educational materials and assessments.

+# Features

+Here's a general list of categories that can be added in the navigation bar for an AI writing tool:

+Home: A landing page that provides an overview of the tool and its features.

+Use Cases: A section detailing various use cases for the tool, such as business proposals, financial reports, and bug reports.

+Features: A section highlighting the key features of the tool, such as custom templates, real-time updates, and collaborative editing.

+Pricing: A section detailing the pricing plans available for the tool, including free and paid options.

+Integration: A section outlining the integration options for the tool, such as integration with other software or services.

+Support: A section with resources for getting help with the tool, including a knowledge base, forums, and contact information.

+About: A section with information about the company or organization behind the tool, including mission, values, and team.

+Note: This list is a general guide and the specific categories added to the navigation bar will depend on the needs and requirements of the tool.